martaldsantos/doc-process-hack/Challenge1/readme.md

 [Azure Functions](https://azure.microsoft.com/en-us/products/functions/?msockid=3b33a8ae1caf6af23334bc5b1dc86b9e) is a cloud service available on-demand that provides all the continually updated infrastructure and resources needed to run your applications.
 You focus on the code that matters most to you, in the most productive language for you, and Functions handles the rest.
 Functions provides serverless compute for Azure.
 You can use Functions to build web APIs, respond to database changes, process IoT streams, manage message queues, and more.

+## Preparation

+Before you start, please fork this repository to your GitHub account by clicking the `Fork` button in the upper right corner of the repository's main screen (or follow the [documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository)).
+This will allow you to make changes to the repository and save your progress.

 ## Resource Deployment Guide
 The first step on this hackathon will be to create the resources we will use throughout the day.
 Clicking on button bellow will redirect you to the Azure portal to deploy the resources using the [ARM template](iac) provided in this repository.